Local Contexts Hub

 Indigenous Communities are one of the most highly documented cultures in history, however they are largely not the legal owners of their own cultural heritage and IP.
-The digital age has further complicated this, making taonga (treasured items) more accessible and continuing to perpetuate the cultural significance of these Indigenous materials.
+The digital age has further complicated this, making traditional knowledge more accessible and continuing to perpetuate the cultural significance of these Indigenous materials.

-A solution was needed to support Indigenous communities to repatriate knowledge and gain control over how data is collected, managed, displayed, accessed, and used in the future.
+A solution was needed to support Indigenous communities to gain knowledge and control over how data is collected, managed, displayed, accessed, and used in the future.

 Role: Product Designer